-Using VMware, we have created a pre-built virtual machine (VM) image for UbuntuLinux (version 9).
+Using VirtualBox, we have created a pre-built virtual machine (VM) image for UbuntuLinux (version 12.04).
 This VM can be used for all our SEED labs that are based on Linux.
 In this document, we describe the configuration of this VM, and give an overview of all the software tools that we have installed.
+The VM is available online from our SEED web page.